usuaero/Pylot/docs/source/creating_input_files.md

 >>
 >>q = 0.5\*rho\*V^2
 >>
 >>For a full explanation and derivation of the aerodynamic model used here, see Hunsaker and Thurgood, "Aerodynamic Model and Trim Algorithm for Fixed-Wing Aircraft", *AIAA SciTech Conference*, 2021 (not yet published).
+The damping derivatives are fully nondimensional.
 >>
 >>**"CL0" : float**
 >>>Lift coefficient at zero angle of attack, sideslip, angular rates, and control deflections.